FDA engages media managers on advertisement of regulated products | Ghana News Agency

 He said though the various radio stations in the region had been supporting the FDA with airtime to do public education, the issue of flouting the regulations on advertisement of FDA-regulated products in the region was worrying.

-He also said it was illegal to mount a billboard less than 200 meters from a second cycle or basic school advertising alcoholic beverage.
+He also said it was illegal to advertise alcoholic beverages on a billboard less than 200 meters from a second cycle or basic school.

 He, thus, appealed to the media to help the FDA in the region to clamp down on that by reporting such adverts to the authority for the necessary actions to be taken.